 COMT Genes and Disease Risk

-As already mentioned, certain polymorphisms are associated with increased susceptibility to psychiatric disorders.
+As already mentioned, specific polymorphisms are associated with increased susceptibility to psychiatric disorders.

 Additionally, COMT gene alterations have been implicated in neurodevelopmental conditions and may influence disease risk in disorders characterized by impulsivity, altered decision-making, and mood dysregulation.